bzreinhardt/bzreinhardt.github.io/pages/edge_walking/air_track_force_analysis.markdown

 1)	Because [the skin effect][SE] reduces the volume of currents in the aluminum.
 2)	Because faster spinning magnets actually reduce the change in magnetic field seen by the target - think of how a quickly flickering light begins to blur and eventually looks like a single steady light.

+* Creating a bode plot of the system response in frequency space.

 The code for this analysis can be found [here][pos2Acc].